I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

 6. Implementing WindowListener to Close the Frame

 We derived our FrameWin class from java.awt.Frame and also claimed we will implement WindowListener.
 Java Framework calls the WindowListener functions when a window event takes place.
-For example, when a user minimize a window, Java calls windowIconified method.
-First, one need to tell the Frame that they are interested in responding to the window events by registering the Listener to it.
+For example, when a user minimizes a window, Java calls windowIconified method.
+First, one needs to tell the Frame that they are interested in responding to the window events by registering the Listener to it.
 We call the addWindowListener method and pass our FrameWin itself as a Listener since we will implement the WindowListener interface functions in it.
 Below is the code which adds the WindowListener to the Frame:

 And, here is the code which implements all the WindowListener interface functions.

-Note we provided dummy implementation for all the function except the 'windowClosing'.
+Note we provided dummy implementation for all the functions except the 'windowClosing'.
 Java AWT calls the 'windowClosing' function when a user clicks the ‘x’ button.
-We are calling the dispose method in it so that Frame window will get closed and Java AWT will release all associated memories.
+We are calling the dispose method in it so that the Frame window will get closed and Java AWT will release all associated memories.
 This ends the Frame window class definition.
 Now, we will create an instance out of it and display that.

 7. Display the AWT Frame

 We create a new java file called 'AwtFrame.java' and inside the static main we create the instance of our FrameWin.
 Note that we did all the work in the constructor itself and once the FrameWin is instantiated, it is ready to display.
 Hence, we call setVisible method to display the AWT Frame.
-Below is the code
+Below is the code:

 Running the application will show the AWT Frame and its screenshot is given below: